mnguyen0226/deep_learning_notebooks/README.md

   - Using data augmentation to mitigate overfitting.
   - Using a pretrain convnet to do feature extracton.
   - Fine-tuning a pretrained convnet
+- Introduction to Convnets

+- Training a convnet from scratch on small dataset

+- Leveraging a pretrained model

 ### Chapter 9: Advanced Deep Learning For Computer Vision
+- Learn:
+  - The different branches of CV: image classification, image segmentation, object detection.
+  - Modern convnet architecture patterns: residual connection, batch normalization, depthwise separable convolutions.
+  - Techniques for visualizing an interpreting what convnet learn

 ### Architectures (on MNIST)
 - ResNet50